The Bookwyrm Method

 Applying the Bookwyrm Method

 I firmly believe that the Bookwyrm method is useful for more than reading.
-If you set your mind, you can adjust the Bookwyrm Method to anything you want.
-Just keep the fundamentals the same: setting a goal, doing a bit each day, and being honest when it gets in the way about something else.
+If you set your mind to it, you can adjust the Bookwyrm Method to anything you want.
+Just keep the fundamentals the same: setting a goal, doing a bit each day, and being honest when it gets in the way of something else and setting your priorities.

 If you successfully use the Bookwyrm Method for anything else, let me know!
 I'd be glad to take a look and give you tips.
 I've even publicized examples of people using my methods in other contexts in my guild in the past, so if you start a challenge using any of my methods, let me know!